Nyxchrono/LC.DoorBreach/README.md

 Does not add any new items/models/sounds/etc. Simply changes how doors behave when collided by a shovel swing.

 ## Compatibility
+- Game Compatibility:
   - Compatible with version v45 of the game.
   - Not tested with version v47 of the game.
+- Mod Compatibility:
+  - Compatible with (some, but should be all) mods that allow locking of doors after round has started

 ## Installation